Struggling to stay organized with all of your business contacts? These mobile apps for iPhone can help.

 Sync.ME bills itself as a caller ID and spam blocker.
 It identifies incoming calls and warns you if one is from a known spammer.
-Also, it connects your friend's picture in Facebook, Twitter or Google+ in case you forget that person's name.
+Also, it connects your contact's picture in Facebook or Twitter in case you forget that person's name.
 You can easily look up missed call numbers in a database of more than 1 billion numbers.

-Cloze compiles information from your apps (RingCentral, Dropbox, Google Drive, OneDrive, Slack, Exchange, iCloud, Evernote, OneNote, Facebook, Twitter, LinkedIn and more) to create one profile for each of your contacts.
+Cloze compiles information from your apps – RingCentral, Dropbox, Google Drive, OneDrive, Slack, Exchange, iCloud, Evernote, OneNote, Facebook, Twitter and LinkedIn – to create a single composite profile for each of your contacts.
 It creates a file that includes your email communications, calls, files and social messages.
-It will remind you to restart fading relationships with clients, and your whole team can use it.
+It even reminds you to rekindle fading relationships with clients.

 A2Z Contacts (free)

-A2Z Contacts is an intuitive, all-in-one contact manager that allows you sort your contacts into different groups for quick browsing and access.
+A2Z Contacts is an intuitive, all-in-one contact manager that sorts your contacts into different groups for quick browsing and access.
 You can access contacts from iCloud, CardDAV, Facebook, Exchange and your mobile device.
-Creating a group allows you to send group messages through email, iMessage or SMS.
+Creating a group lets you send group messages via email, iMessage or SMS.
 Other standout features include a favorites list that gives you quick access to the contacts you call or message the most.
 You can even clone contacts and groups to create new groups without having to manually add members.